Ariel Hyatt: Influence

-Hyatt has spoken about marketing and social media on the Internet at such conferences as the New Music Seminar, SXSW, CMJ, Vivid Sydney, Hubspot Ignite, Campus Party London, The 140 Conference, You Are in Control (Reykjavik), and MIDEM.
+Hyatt has spoken about marketing and social media on the Internet at such conferences as the New Music Seminar, SXSW, CMJ, Vivid Sydney, Hubspot Ignite, Campus Party London, The 140 Conference, You Are in Control (Reykjavík), and MIDEM.
 She has toured Australia, teaching artists across the continent her day-long marketing master class.
 She has over 90,000 followers on Twitter.

 In 2011, Middle Tennessee State University started offering a Cyber PR Class based on Hyatt's principles.
 The university is recognized by Rolling Stone as having "one of the preeminent music business programs in the country."